PurpleI2P/i2pd_docs_en/docs/user-guide/tunnels.md

 Optional parameters:

-Option              | Description
+Parameter           | Description
 --------------------|--------------------
-host                | IP address of server (on this address i2pd will send data from I2P) port                | Port of server tunnel. inport              | (non-TCP non-UDP) I2P local destination port to listen to; an unsigned 16-bit integer.
-What port at local destination server tunnel listens to (default: same as *port*) accesslist          | List of comma-separated of b32 address (without .b32.i2p) allowed to connect.
+host                | IP address of server (on this address i2pd will send data from I2P) port                | Specifies the actual local TCP/UDP service port that incoming I2P streams are forwarded to. inport              | (non-TCP/non-UDP) I2P local destination port that a server tunnel listens on within the I2P network. (default: same as *port*) accesslist          | List of comma-separated of b32 address (without .b32.i2p) allowed to connect.
 Everybody is allowed by default whitelist           | Alternative to `accesslist` for allowing inbound connections. gzip                | Turns internal compression off if set to false. (default: false)